AkanshaNagariya/AgroSight-Plant_Disease_Detection/README.md

-# 🌿 Plant Disease Detection using Deep Learning
+# AgroSight 🌿 Plant Disease Detection using Deep Learning

 A deep learning-based web application that detects plant leaf diseases using Convolutional Neural Networks (CNNs).
 This project was built using TensorFlow and deployed using Streamlit.